- Postwar Germany

 My research asks how Germans in East and West engaged with the deep-reaching social and political changes of the postwar era in their everyday environments.
 I am particularly interested in oral history approaches and spatial histories which offer insights into the entanglement of the Cold War with individual life histories.

-My recently completed PhD thesis uses two-case study villages in the divided Germany to challenge grand narratives of a Cold War divergence between the socialist dictatorship of the East and the liberal democracy of the West.
+My PhD thesis, which received the 2017 Thesis Prize of the German Historical Institute London, uses two-case study villages in the divided Germany to challenge grand narratives of a Cold War divergence between the socialist dictatorship of the East and the liberal democracy of the West.
 Based on a wide range of archival sources as well as oral history interviews, I argue that there are parallel histories of responses to social change among villagers in postwar Germany.
 Despite the different social, political and economic developments, the residents of both localities desired rural modernisation, lamented the loss of ‘community’ and became politically active to control the transformation of their localities.
 My thesis therefore offers a history of Cold War Europe that does not focus on the antagonistic systems on either side of the Iron Curtain but on the ways in which individuals gave local meaning to large-scale processes of change.

-An article based on parts of my PhD research was published in the Journal of Urban History in December 2016, and two peer-reviewed chapters in edited volumes will be printed by early 2018.
-I am also currently co-editing an interdisciplinary volume on the history, culture and memory of socialist East Germany which will appear towards the end of this year (see featured publication).
+An article based on parts of my PhD research was published in the Journal of Urban History in December 2016, and a chapter in a peer-reviewed volume will appear in 2019.
+I am also the co-editor of an interdisciplinary volume on the history, culture and memory of socialist East Germany which was published in 2018 (see featured publication).
 I have previously published on the tensions between personal memories and official histories of the East German State Security in the European Review of History 20 (2013).